observIQ/stanza/docs/README.md

   - type: stdout
 ```

 The first step in configuring stanza is to setup your output.
 The sample configuration provides examples for sending data to Google Cloud Monitoring.
-Add in your own credentials and project, and restart the agent to generate another log line.
+Add in your own credentials and restart the agent to generate another log line.
+The `project_id` field is optional as the credentials file will include the project ID by default.

 ```yaml
 pipeline: